Rahil1594/Gesture-Based-Multi-model-Human-Computer-Interaction-System/README.md

 - We have used OpenCV for Camera Calibration and 3D Reconstruction.
 - And then the algorithm converts one color space into RGB to BGR.
-- By using the camera algorithm uses some pakages to detect Hand Gestures for the further functioning.
+- By using the camera , the algorithm uses some pakages to detect Hand Gestures for the further functioning.
-- After that by using PyatoGUI a user can increase or decrease the volume
+- After that PyatoGUI contols the increase or decrease in the volume.
+- Use your thumb and index finger to use this function.
 - Similarly,for the virtual mouse a user can move the pointer by using hand gestures.
 ![flowchart](https://github.com/Rahil1594/Gesture-Based-Multi-model-Human-Computer-Interaction-System-VH109-/assets/158186032/72bdc8f4-d0d5-4fcb-9ace-f6e0694d4334)

 ## Techstacks used
 'PY3' ,'OpenCV'